Part of:The essential guide to employee well-being

 9. Transparent communication with employees

-From the beginning, companies need to explain what they're doing and why they're doing it, and provide clear timelines for programs, Osrow said.
+From the beginning, companies need to explain what they're doing and why, and to provide clear timelines for programs, Osrow said.

 For example, company and HR leaders can come right out and say they're holding focus groups or doing a survey to find out what employees need, Osrow said.
-After the well-being program rollout, the HR team can have check-ins to find out which offerings employees used and what's working.
-HR should also market available offerings on an annual basis.
+As well-being initiatives evolve, the HR team can conduct check-ins to learn which offerings employees used and what's working.
+HR should also market available offerings annually.

 10. An inclusion of organizational values